HauntedThemes/zvikov/README.md

-# haihara
+# zvikov
-If you are a busy publisher we are pleased to inform that this theme is a little monster that feeds on content for lunch, supper and dinner.
-You have been warned...
+A theme that will only show one post at a time.
+If you're a fan of decluttering, know that we've decluttered the sh*t out of this one.
+Specially for you.
+But most importantly - it's FREE!